alex-gutev/generic-cl/README.md

 Function: `<= X &REST XS`

-Returns true if each argument is less than or equal to (by [LESS-EQUAL-P](#less-equal-p)) than the following argument.
+Returns true if each argument is less than or equal to the following argument, by [LESS-EQUAL-P](#less-equal-p).

 <a id="greaterp-nary"></a>